OzoneAsai/ROIROI/README.md

 After running the above commands, open <http://localhost:3000> to use the application.
 Upload an image, create Y‑ROIs and an optional X‑ROI, then click **保存** to download `slices.zip`.

-The viewer automatically scales large images down to fit the canvas and scales small images up with a pixel grid so ROIs always match the original pixel coordinates.
+The viewer automatically scales large images down to fit the canvas.
+When an image is smaller than the workspace it is scaled up and a pixel grid is drawn so ROIs always align with the original pixels.
+Zoom in and out using the “+” and “−” buttons or by resizing the browser window.
+Drag on the canvas to pan when zoomed in.

 ## File layout